 the line plot, but does not include a line connecting the

-- Vertical Linear Gauge — Chart for one or
+- Vertical Linear Gauge — Chart for a single

-more metrics that shows a vertical rectangle that is sized according
+metric that shows a vertical rectangle that is sized according to the

 - Horizontal Linear Gauge — Chart similar to